drvinceknight/Nashpy/paper.md

 currently being used in a final year course at Cardiff University.
-Due to the fact that the code is written entirely in Python and is open source, this makes it a positive teaching tool as students can read and understand implementation of the algorithms.  ``Nashpy`` has been archived to Zenodo with the linkd DOI:
+Due to the fact that the code is written entirely in Python and is open source, this makes it a positive teaching tool as students can read and understand implementation of the algorithms.  ``Nashpy`` has been archived to Zenodo with the linked DOI:
 [@zenodo].

 # Acknowledgements